laurapessine/laurapessine/README.md

 <img src="cover-image.png">

-- 👋 Hi, I’m <a href="https://github.com/laurapessine">@laurapessine</a> and I'm 16 years old
+- 👋 hi, i’m <a href="https://github.com/laurapessine">@laurapessine</a> and i'm 18 years old
-- 👀 I’m interested in data science and AI
+- 👀 i’m interested in data science and AI
-- 🌱 I’m currently learning Java, PHP and MySQL
+- 🌱 i’m currently learning C++ and C#
-- 📖 I've done a scientific research on supervised machine learning applied to health
-- 💡 I am doing another scientific research on natural language processing (NLP)
+- 📖 i've done a scientific research on supervised machine learning applied to health and another one on natural language processing (NLP)
-- ❤️ My hobbies are watching anime, singing and gaming
+- ❤️ my hobbies are watching anime and singing
-- 😄 Pronouns: any pronoun (preferably she/her)

 #